alfateam/orange-orm/README.md

 </details>

 <details><summary><strong>Fetching rows</strong></summary>
-<p>RDB has a rich querying model.
+<p>Orange has a rich querying model.
 As you navigate through, you'll learn about the various methods available to retrieve data from your tables, whether you want to fetch all rows, many rows with specific criteria, or a single row based on a primary key.

-The fetching strategy in RDB is optional, and its use is influenced by your specific needs.
+The fetching strategy in Orange is optional, and its use is influenced by your specific needs.
 You can define the fetching strategy either on the table level or the column level.
 This granularity gives you the freedom to decide how much related data you want to pull along with your primary request.</p>

 __All rows__